 - Next, add in carrot and cook for 3-4 minutes, or until tender.1 medium carrot

 - Now, add in rice along with gochujang sauce.
-Stir-fry for a few minutes, or until the rice is hot.3 cups cooked rice
+Stir-fry for a few minutes, or until the rice is hot.3 cups rice

 - Remove from heat, then stir in chopped green onion.
 Serve and enjoy while warm.1 stalk green onion